realityforge/course-hard-surface-modeling-jumpstart/README.md

-# Coursework for "Hard Surface MModeling Jumpstart"
+# Coursework for "Hard Surface Modeling Jumpstart"

-This contains the projects used for the course [Hard Surface MModeling Jumpstart](https://www.blenderbros.com/products/hard-surface-modeling-jumpstart).
+This contains the projects used for the course [Hard Surface Modeling Jumpstart](https://www.blenderbros.com/products/hard-surface-modeling-jumpstart).